 and believe sound doctrine?
 A seven lesson study.

-Our current study explores God’s vision for the church – its organizational structure and the spirit of its people, through the epistles of 1 & 2 Timothy.
+This 13 lesson study explores God’s vision for the church – its organizational structure and the spirit of its people, through the epistles of 1 & 2 Timothy.

 Use John’s checkpoints to make sure you’re not a false convert,

 but truly in Christ.
 A nine lesson study.